arnabs542/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

     int[] count = new int[26];
     int i = 0, j = 0, max = 0;
     while (j < s.length()) {
-        // the sliding window never shrinks, even if it covers an invalid substring
         // grows the window when the count of the new char exceeds the historical max count max = Math.max(max, ++count[s.charAt(j++) - 'A']);

-        // window size is j - i + 1
+        // count of other chars == j - i - max
-        // right shifts the whole window by one if (j - i - max > k) {
+        if (j - i - max > k) {
             count[s.charAt(i++) - 'A']--;
         }